Ravasz/nuc_exercise/src/README.md

    </p>
    <p></p>

-   - In terms of statistical distribution, the distribution of closest regions roughly follows a normal distribution with an almost perfectly centred mean (-2381.284) but a relatively large spread (sd = 687 488).
+   - In the distances data set not all sequences are unique.
+Apart from 52 780 unique mES sequences, Two regions on the Y chromosome (`chrY, 2787892, 2791530` and `chrY, 2864348, 2868197`) are represented twice as they both overlap with two regions in the ter119 data set.
+In terms of statistical distribution, the distribution of closest regions roughly follows a normal distribution with an almost perfectly centred mean (-2381.284) but a relatively large spread (sd = 687 488).
 A normal distribution with such parameters is fitted as the dotted line in the histogram above for reference.
 The unimodal distribution has a mild positive skew (0.097) and a kurtosis of 15.72 implying that more values are centred near the mean than in a normal distribution.
 The quantiles of the distances are as follows:

    <table align="center">
     <thead>